IHE/RAD.IMR/input/pagecontent/volume-1.md

 Multimedia reports are encoded using a FHIR DiagnosticReport resource as the top level resource.
 The DiagnosticReport resource references other resources that provide additional report content, imaging procedure context, and organizational context.
 Some of these referenced resources are created and managed by other enterprise systems (e.g. the patient resource is managed by the EMR).
 Others are created together with the DiagnosticReport.

-##### Report Content

-At reporting time, the Report Creator captures the findings and measurements reported by the radiologist as narrative text.
-These narrative text are stored in FHIR DiagnosticReport.text.

-Since a DiagnosticReport resource is the top level resource used to capture a multimedia report, every time a multimedia report is created, a DiagnosticReport resource is created.

 ##### Imaging Procedure Context

 Prior to reporting, the EMR creates an order, which provides the procedure context for the report.